Bracket relations for relativity groups: Introduction

-The method used here is simple but rigorous.
-The meaning of each step is clear because it corresponds to an operation in the group of changes of space-time coordinates.
-Only products and inverses are used; differences are not used.
 It is made explicitly clear why constants occur in some bracket relations but not in others, and how some constants can be removed, so that in the end there is a constant in the bracket relations for the Galilei group but not for the Poincar\'e group.
+Problem 7.5 is stated to show that this constant makes nonrelativistic mechanics unable to describe conservation of momentum without conservation of mass in radioactive decays that were observed before Einstein presented his relativity.

 Conversion to quantum mechanics is simple for most of what is done here.
 The equations remain the same for finding the bracket relations with possible constants in Section V and for eliminating constants in Section VI.
 What we see when we read the equations is changed, and we use different language to describe it.
 For the generators and the quantities being transformed, we see Hermitian operators instead of real functions of the canonical coordinates and momenta.
 The brackets are commutators divided by $i$ instead of Poisson brackets.
 There are unitary transformations instead of canonical transformations.
 The constants that can occur in bracket relations and be added to generators are multiples of the identity operator.
 The converted procedure is in the Heisenberg picture of quantum mechanics.